• Start Here

 • Restrooms and drinking fountains throughout

-• You can purchase a family membership for $75/year to support the Arboretum.
+• You can purchase an Arboretum Partner membership for $139/year to support the Arboretum and get you in on Tuesdays.

 • Available for event rentals like weddings, corporate, and community events (like Taste of Fullerton).